Advertiser Disclosure

 Conclusion

 While American Express Membership Rewards is no doubt the leading transferrable points currency in Canada, RBC Avion is a great diversification option as well and shouldn’t be overlooked.
-The Avion-branded credit cards routinely offer higher signup bonuses these days and are conducive to product switches, while the breadth of airline transfer partners and the regularity of Avion and WestJet transfer bonuses make Avion points a surprisingly versatile currency to hold.
+The Avion-branded credit cards routinely offer higher signup bonuses these days, and the breadth of airline transfer partners and the regularity of Avion and WestJet transfer bonuses make Avion points a surprisingly versatile currency to hold.